Most of us have experienced times in our lives when we had to do more with less.

-Using a candidate relationship management (CRM) system gives your team the tools they need to build, organise, and engage a talent pipeline of your own.
+Using a candidate relationship management (CRM) system gives your team the tools they need to build, organize, and engage a talent pipeline of your own.
 That means money saved for you.

 How much cheaper is building a talent pipeline?
 Let’s look at AmTrust Financial, a multinational property and casualty insurer.
 Since moving to iCIMS, AmTrust has grown its talent pipeline by 700%, resulting in a 50% decrease in time to fill.
 That’s huge in financial terms.
 AmTrust’s sourcing has improved so much that they now save $13,000,000 per year in agency and other recruiting costs.

-If you’re planning on standing up a new referral programme this year or just looking to optimise your existing programme, be sure to browse our employee referral partners on the iCIMS Marketplace.
+If you’re planning on standing up a new referral program this year or just looking to optimize your existing program, be sure to browse our employee referral partners on the iCIMS Marketplace.
 They provide referral platforms that integrate seamlessly with the iCIMS Talent Cloud, allowing you to automate how you capture, manage, and hire referred candidates.

 Check out The definitive guide to recruitment marketing ROI and see how you can attract more of the right candidates at all stages of the hiring process.